Get insider access

 1.1 lbs

-These headphones are decently comfortable.
-They have ear cups that are spacious and well-padded.
+These headphones are decently comfortable for most people.
+The earcups are spacious and well-padded.
 However, their planar magnetic drivers are heavy, which adds to their total weight.
 As a result, they're heavier than the Audeze Penrose Wireless and dynamic gaming headsets like the Logitech G PRO X 2 LIGHTSPEED Wireless.
 The manufacturer offsets the weight by switching from a more traditional headband to a leather ski-band design, which helps distribute the weight more evenly on your head.
-The headband has three different settings, but if you're between sizes, it can be hard to get the right fit.
-While you can adjust it by moving only one band on either side of the ear cups, this could also disrupt the seal of the headphones.
+The headband has three different settings, but it can be hard to get a good fit if you're between sizes.
+While you can adjust the size by moving only one band on either side of the ear cups, this could also disrupt the seal of the headphones.
 Unfortunately, even with the ski-band headband, the headphones can cause fatigue over time.

 7.6